Community in Action Preface

 Examples of programs, policies, and tools in action.

 Communities in Action provide examples of strategies or tools in action.
 Their purpose is to connect like-minded communities in their implementation efforts, giving insight into how others are tackling key challenges and what they've accomplished.
-To learn more about the evidence supporting this strategy's effectiveness or resources to help move towards implementation, see the What Works for Health summary of Healthy food in convenience stores.
+To learn more about the evidence supporting this strategy's effectiveness or resources to help move towards implementation, see the What Works for Health summary of Preschool education programs.